Camping with kids: how to have a stress-free family camping holiday (and other myths)

 There are plenty of fun things you can try when camping with kids.
 (Image credit: Getty)

 Accidents will happen.
 Kids will trip over tent pegs and, while outdoor cooking and campfires can be amazing fun, no one is immune from all spills and sparks.
 However, by setting clear boundaries and rules from day one, you can minimize the likelihood of anything like this happening.
 Nothing reduces stress like knowing that you’ve already planned how to contain a situation.
-So, ensure that you pack an emergency medical kit capable of dealing with all likely trips and spills, and also familiarize yourself with the location of the nearest accident and emergency department.
+So, ensure that you pack an emergency first aid kit capable of dealing with all likely trips and spills, and also familiarize yourself with the location of the nearest accident and emergency department.
 Hopefully, nothing happens.
 But, if it does, you’ll be fully prepared.

 7. Grab some me time